selimssevgi/learning/software/languages/java/java-ee/enterprise-specs/JPA/EntityManager-interface.md

 # EntityManager Interface

+- is an interpreter between the object-oriented and relational worlds

 - Creating an EntityManager starts its persistence context.

 - hibernate wont access the db ntil necessary; EntityManager doesn't obtain a